 Age limitations per Institutional Review Board regulations

-Undergoing invasive mechanical ventilation for> 24 hours as this could represent too long a delay in instituting the intervention for it to have a chance of being effective
+Undergoing invasive mechanical ventilation for> 24 hours, excluding any time during which the patient was being ventilated in the operating room, CT or IR, as this could represent too long a delay in instituting the intervention for it to have a chance of being effective

 Presence of malignancy or other irreversible disease or condition for which the six month mortality is estimated to exceed 50% (e.g., chronic liver disease with a Child-Pugh Score of 10-15, malignancy refractory to treatment) as this could affect the clinical course and cloud interpretation of the endpoints